arcrozier/final-project/DESIGN.md

 * [ImageFile](#imagefile)

 ## Main
 This is the entry point for the program.
-Compile and run this file to use the PhotoBracket app.
+Compile and run this file to use the Photo Bracket app.

 ## Window
 This is the class that handles all GUI-related tasks.
 This creates the window, responds to user